 Relief prints are characterized by bold contrasts of dark and light.
 In this technique the artist first sketches a composition on a hard, flat surface such as a wood or linoleum block; then the parts of the image that are not to receive ink are carved away from the surface, leaving only the composition visible on the top surface of the matrix.
 Ink is then applied to this raised surface with a roller.
 The raised image on the block is transferred to paper with a mechanical press or by pressing the block into the paper by hand.
 Since the areas of the block that were cut-away did not receive ink, they appear white in the printed image.
 The inked areas are slightly impressed into the surface of the paper from the force of the press and so appear indented into the paper.
 The primary relief techniques are woodcut, wood engraving and linocut.

-Signatures tell a viewer a lot about the authenticity and dating of a print and there are several different kinds of which buyers should be aware.
+Signatures tell a viewer a lot about the authenticity and dating of a print.
 The very earliest prints did not have signatures at all, although by the late fifteenth century many artists indicated their authorship of a print by incorporating a signature or monogram into the matrix design.
 This kind of composition is called “signed in the plate” or a “plate signature.”
 While some prints were pencil signed as early as the late eighteenth century, the practice of signing one's work in pencil or ink did not really become common practice until the 1880s.
 Today, it is customary for original prints to be signed.
 When a print is described simply as “signed” it should mean that it is signed in pencil, ink or crayon.
 A plate signature or a stamped signature should be described as such.